 Visitors & Newcomers

-All are invited to attend worship at St. Thomas's Episcopal Church and to join the congregation for Coffee Hour (in the Lounge on the second floor) after the service.
+All are invited: You are welcome to attend worship at St. Thomas's Episcopal Church and to join the congregation for Coffee Hour (in the Lounge on the second floor) after the service.
+Though other churches make the claim, ours really is the Best Coffee Hour in Connecticut.
 We hope you will find our congregation not only spiritually grounded, but also welcoming and fun.

-Families with small children: Two seating areas at the front of the church are reserved for families with small children: the area under the array of paper cranes (for children age 3 and under); the area in front of the left side of pews (for children age ten and under).
+Families with small children: Three seating areas at the front of the church are reserved for families with small children: the area under the array of paper cranes (for children age 3 and under); and the areas in the front of the two front pews (for children age ten and under).
 For safety, every child should be accompanied by a caregiver.

-At St. Thomas’s the people gather around the altar for the celebration of Holy Communion.
-We invite every person who seeks God through Christian community to join us there, and to receive the Eucharist if they wish.
-To be clear, we have no requirement for receiving the Eucharist.
-This is true regardless of your previous religious tradition or spiritual practice.
-The gathering around the altar may be unfamiliar to you, but most find it to be a powerful experience of true communion and unexpected power.
+Holy Eucharist: At St. Thomas’s the people gather around the altar for the celebration of Holy Eucharist.
+We invite every person who seeks God through Christian fellowship to join us there, and to receive Communion if they wish.
+Baptism is not required; church membership is not required.
+The gathering around the altar may be unfamiliar to you, but most find it to be a powerful experience of true communion at our common table.
 If you prefer not to receive the Eucharist, you may request and receive a blessing from the priest.
 Gluten-free bread or wafers and non-alcoholic wine are available at every service.
-The Sunday service bulletins include additional instructions and information.

 St. Thomas's is part of The Episcopal Church and, more specifically, the Episcopal Church in Connecticut.
 The Episcopal Church is a part of the worldwide Anglican Communion.